 To fix this, there’s a new, larger sensor which let’s more light in, and Sony has included plenty of tech to help you get the best snap, including Motion Eye, which begins to capture images before you even press the shutter button, then determines the best image for you.

 We were impressed with our initial shots taken on the XZ Premium’s 19 megapixel camera.
-They’re sharp and colourful in good lighting, but we still need to carry out some testing in more challenging conditions for a final verdict.
+They’re sharp and colourful in good lighting, with plenty of detail.
+It looks like they're taken on a point-and-shoot camera.

 The real headline feature here is the XZ Premium’s super slow motion rear camera, capable of shooting at 960 frames per second.
 The phone uses a stacked memory Exmor RS sensor to provide faster image scanning and data transfer, a system which was originally developed for Sony’s high-end compact cameras.

 We tested this function in a number of different ways - a dancer punching through glass, a stunt man jumping through polystyrene, and bottle flipping on a beach.
 It’s a cool feature, but it’s far from perfect.
-Unfortunately slow motion footage is capped at compressed 720p, so it looks grainy (especially in low light), and it’s also quite difficult to use.
+Unfortunately slow motion footage is capped at 720p and it's been harshly compressed, so it looks grainy (especially in low light), and it’s also quite difficult to use.
 Filming is limited to 0.2 second bursts, (which is then stretched to six seconds in slow mo), so you have to be spot on when you start and stop recording.
 We had several occasions where we missed the stunt man jumping through a wall, recording the ‘build up’ and not the ‘break through’, for example.

 It's capable of recording some amazing footage, and it's far superior to slow motion on existing smartphone cameras, but we don’t think many people will be buying a smartphone based purely on a super slow motion function.
-What really matters is whether Sony has nailed the ability to take a decent image quickly and easily in any condition.
+Those that do own a dog or a cat.

 Powering everything is Qualcomm's Snapdragon 835 chip, 4GB RAM, and 64GB storage (expandable).
-It felt super speedy from our initial play, indistinguishable from other flagship phones.
+It's incredibly snappy, although indistinguishably so from other flagship phones.

 The XZ Premium also features a Snapdragon X16 LTE modem, which is capable of Gigabit Class LTE (up to 1Gbps) download speeds.
 You'll need to be on EE in the UK to make the most of it, however, and we're guessing that won't come cheap.